kintone/js-sdk/packages/rest-api-client/docs/app.md

 ### updateFieldAcl

-Updates the Field permission settings of an app.
+Updates the field permission settings of an app.

 #### Parameters